seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 **What to expect from it?**
 Well, that is super interesting to get close to the core of the Gephi app and community!
 This is the place where you could learn about the things brewing for the next months, and suggest contributions you can make: in skills, time, money, credit, etc. I would like to emphasize that the most important are contributions (things you can do), not suggestions (things others should do...).
 The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)

-**What to expect from it?**
-You gain the warm glow of knowing that you helped users discover what is possible with Gephi.
-Not interested in warm feelings?
-Then do it for the SEO, as Gephi is at the cross-road of network analysis, data science and data visualization: all SEO boxes checked at once.
 # About me

 I am a [professor at emlyon business school](https://www.linkedin.com/in/levallois/) where I conduct research in Natural Language Processing and network analysis applied to social sciences and the humanities.
 I teach about the impact of digital technologies on business and society.
 I also  build [nocode functions](https://nocodefunctions.com) 🔎, a click and point web app to explore texts and networks.
 It is [fully open source](https://github.com/seinecle/nocodefunctions).
 Try it and give some feedback, I would appreciate it!